deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 5 presents the in-distribution and out-of-distribution macro F1 scores for low-quality image learning on the iWildCam dataset using various methods, including baselines and the proposed DisCL approach with different curriculum strategies.
+> Table 5 presents a comparison of in-distribution (ID) and out-of-distribution (OOD) macro F1 scores for various methods on the iWildCam dataset, highlighting the impact of DisCL.

 {{< table-caption >}}